 As background, we provide our clients (insurance companies) automobile accident management services, where we arrange for the repairs of damaged cars.
 We pay the repair center for all repair services and invoice the client for the amount of the repair.
 When we direct a vehicle to a specific repair center, we receive a referral fee from that repair center.
 In a majority of cases, the referral fees from repair centers are passed on to the client.
-In the past, we had recognized the referral fees from repair centers as cost of revenue.
+In the past, we had recognized the referral fees from repair centers and the repair payments from clients, net of the amount of referral fees that are passed back to clients, as revenue, and had recognized the payments to the repair centers as cost of revenue.
 We have determined that we should not include the referral fees from repair centers within revenue, and should instead subtract them from the costs of revenue for our auto claims business.
-We had also previously not recognized as revenue the amount of completed but unbilled repairs due from clients and similarly not recognized the repair center.
-We have concluded that we should recognize as revenue the amount of completed but unbilled repairs due from clients and similarly recognize the corresponding costs of these repairs as costs of revenue.
+We had also previously not recognized as revenue the amount of completed but unbilled repairs due from clients and similarly not recognized the corresponding costs of these repairs as cost of revenue.
+We had recorded the repair costs and related revenue only upon receipt of an invoice from the repair center.
+We have concluded that we should recognize as revenue the amount of completed but unbilled repairs as costs of revenue.